jdonnerstag/pyfwf_db/README.rst

    - A full index scan, takes less then 2 mins on our standard business laptops (with SDD).
 Many times faster than the other options, and on low-cost hardware (vs big boxes and high-speed networks).
-   - With Numpy based indexes it is very fast to determine the line number.
+   - With Numpy based indexes, the solution is very fast to determine the line number.
      Loading the line from disc and converting the required fields / columns from bytes into consumable data types, is a bit slower compared to in-memory preprocessed Pandas dataframes.
 But we need to do millions of lookups, and in our use cases, we don't need to re-read lines that often.
 Where required, we cache the converted object.
-   - We've tested it with 100GB data sets (our files are usually <10GB), approaching memory limits for full table (in-memory) indexes.
+   - We've tested it with 100GB data sets (our individual file size usually is <10GB), approaching memory limits for full table (in-memory) indexes.
 Obviously depending on the number of rows and size of the index key.

 Installation
 ============